JasmineWang91/TempTrans-MIL/README.md

 ## Dataset Features

 The dataset consists of tactile array data and torque measurements captured by the BarrettHand sensor during the robotic palpation process.
-These measurements are taken from all three fingers of the hand during each palpation attempt.
+These measurements are taken from all three fingers of the BarrettHand during each palpation attempt.
 The dataset includes the following key features:

 - **Tactile Array Data**: Pressure and displacement readings from the tactile sensors on each of the three fingers of the BarrettHand.
 - **Torque Data**: Rotational force data for each of the three fingers, representing the amount of torque applied during the palpation.